 - Ticket Reservations – One way fans can try to acquire tickets around face value is through the College Football Playoff’s official website that has instilled an RSVP platform that allows fans to purchase a “reservation” for tickets to the CFP National Championship Game for the team of their choice.
 The cost of a reservation is dependent on market value, so a team like Clemson, for example – who finish near the top of the rankings each and every year and this year have tied Alabama as the only five-time participants in the College Football Playoffs since they were instituted in 2014 – would command the highest reservation price because fans are extremely confident that they’ll be there in the end – and with good reason.
 If a fan pays for a reservation and their team makes the playoffs, they have the right to buy a face value ticket to the game, which in the end amounts to a great deal of savings that initially came with some risk.
 If you fear your team will NOT make the big game, you have the right to sell your reservation spot at whatever price you see fit at any time, but keep in mind that if you’re looking to get rid of it for factors like your team’s chances having taken a big hit, others may not be willing to pay as much.
 If your team doesn’t make the final game, you’re out the money that you paid for the reservation either way.

 - Playoff Premium – While the mere connotation of the term “premium” suggests otherwise, purchasing tickets through the premium package offered by the CFP official website can still ultimately be an economical route.
-As the final CFP rankings that will be announced on December 8th draw closer, fans of those teams will start to pull the trigger and pay the price for these premium packages that include a ticket to the National Championship Game and amenities like pregame and in-game hospitality packages, souvenirs, and postgame photo ops, among others.
+As the final CFP rankings announcement draws closer, fans of those teams will start to pull the trigger and pay the price for these premium packages that include a ticket to the National Championship Game and amenities like pregame and in-game hospitality packages, souvenirs, and postgame photo ops, among others.

 - Participating Teams – Half of all tickets for the CFP National Championship Game are allocated to the two universities whose teams are playing, with the tickets sold directly through the institutions themselves.
 Unless you have a major connection at the school or know somebody in the higher-ups of the ticketing offices for the school, your opportunity to secure a ticket to the game will be extremely scarce.

 With high prices come high service fees with many marketplaces, but not TickPick.
-Here at TickPick we have no service fees, making us your source for cheaper College Football Championship tickets on the secondary market.
+Here at TickPick we have no service fees, making us your source for cheaper College Football Championship tickets than any other major secondary ticket marketplace.
 Given the high face values and extreme resale value of this annual event, prices can get out of hand quickly when you factor in the fees that every other marketplace aside from TickPick will charge you on top of the listed price.

-When Is the Time to Buy College Football Playoff Championship Game Tickets?
+When Is the Best Time to Buy College Football Playoff Championship Game Tickets?

 The CFP Championship is one of the biggest events in sports every single year, and is even more important for many football fans than the Super Bowl.
 We at TickPick field numerous calls and emails from fans interested in securing tickets to this game, and we’ve essentially handled it as we would for the Super Bowl, given the extreme value and high demand for these tickets that only increases as the matchups shake out.